Health and Safety: COVID-19 Vaccinations and Testing, Resources and More

-- Administrators will also provide employees a minimum of 21 days’ notice of a return to campus work schedule.
+- Administrators will provide staff a minimum of 21 days’ notice of a return to campus work schedule.
 A 30-day notice is preferred, if operationally feasible.

-- Telecommute agreements are not required for student employees.
+- Telecommute agreements are currently not required for faculty or student employees.

 - Employees who have concerns about returning to work based on susceptibility to COVID-19 should consult with their medical provider and refer to the CDC guidance: https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/groups-at-higher-risk.html.
 Employees should share with their medical provider the campus safety protocols to demonstrate actions the campus is doing to protect them when working on campus.

 - Additionally, employees may request to explore a reasonable accommodation(s).
 Consistent with the request for accommodation process, medical certification will be required.
 Employees whose last name begins with A-K should contact Cari Morgan at firstname.lastname@example.org and employees whose last name begins with L-Z should contact Karyn Cote at email@example.com.